KayinCheung/Stock-trading/README.md

 ## Deployed at

 Link: http://18.136.211.239/

-Using AWS EC2 + Nginx.
+Deployed using AWS EC2 + Nginx.

 Built with React, Redux, React Router for frontend, NodeJS Express for backend and MongoDB.